DIRECTOR & CHIEF INSTRUCTOR of Kin Shin Kai – George Ciechanowicz

 KIN SHIN KAI Leadership Group

-Sensei’s Nick Bell, Michael Mules and Mate Lezaja are the three leading seniors of Kin Shin Kai – a great team now and for the future.
+Sensei’s Nick Bell, Michael Mules and Mate Lezaja are the three leading seniors of Kin Shin Kai.
+They, with further support and input form other seniors, make a great instructing and innovating team now and for the future.